okami101/vuetify-admin/packages/cli/README.md

-vue add vuex # if not already selected at project init vue add vuetify # the main UI framework vue add i18n # the internationalisation plugin vue add axios # the http client used by providers
+vue add vuex # if not already selected at project init vue add vuetify # the main UI framework vue add i18n # the internationalisation plugin
 ```

 ## Usage